 There are many healthy, proven ways to increase dopamine naturally instead.

-Dopamine is made from the amino acid tyrosine which is commonly found in protein-rich foods.
+Dopamine is made from the amino acid l-tyrosine which is commonly found in protein-rich foods.

-Eating a diet high in tyrosine will ensure you’ve got the basic building blocks needed for dopamine synthesis.
+Eating a diet high in l-tyrosine can help ensure you’ve got the basic building blocks needed for dopamine synthesis.